 The Blackfoot Clearwater Stewardship Act (BCSA) will add 78,000 acres to the Bob Marshall, Scapegoat, and Mission Mountains Wilderness Areas and forever safeguard Grizzly Basin, Monture Creek, the North Fork of the Blackfoot River, and the West Fork of the Clearwater.
 Permanent protection of the Blackfoot River's most important tributaries will help preserve the health of the entire Blackfoot River watershed, as explained in a short film MWA produced called "Hallowed Waters: The Legacy and Lifeblood of the Big Blackfoot."
 Watch "Hallowed Waters" now.

 The BCSP has shown how Montanans come together to protect water and land we care about and want to protect for future generations.
 In fact, 73% of Montanans support the Blackfoot Clearwater Stewardship Act.
 Now it’s time for Senator Daines and Congressman Gianforte to also support the bill.
 Help us make that request by endorsing the Blackfoot Clearwater Stewardship Act.

 How it All Began

 In 2005, snowmobilers and wilderness advocates in Seeley Lake agreed to a proposal that added more wilderness in exchange for an established winter recreation area.
 The occasion was momentous because it broke years of contention.

-The story of the Blackfoot Clearwater Stewardship Project – a story of neighbors working together to find common ground – has become commonplace across the Northern Rockies in recent years.
-But the groundwork for innovative collaboration around the region was laid on the Seeley Lake Ranger District of the Lolo National Forest beginning in 2005.
+The story of the Blackfoot Clearwater Stewardship Project – a story of neighbors working together to find common ground – has become a model for solution building across the Northern Rockies in recent years.
+It all started on the Seeley Lake Ranger District of the Lolo National Forest in 2005.